Updated: Nov 1, 2021

 The aim of all this is to spur the community into action.
 They create an action plan on how to achieve an open defecation free (ODF) environment that includes collective responsibility amongst the whole village.
 Where one house doesn’t have the time or resources to build a toilet, other families can step in.
 Our team continues to support the village as they work towards this goal, and within a couple of months they are usually successful, and are then certified at the national level.
 The existence of national level certification of ODF is really important here because it makes the achievement more tangible, and gives the community a space to be proud of what they’ve achieved.
 And these achievements are no small feat: the lack of public funds for sanitation provision in Kenya make this collective action to eliminate open defecation the only option.

-As the instigators of a CLTS approach in Bomet, we at Dig Deep feel responsible for ensuring that this achievement isn't a temporary thing, so we continue to support the villages we've worked with and county government to go beyond eliminating open defecation.
+As the instigators of a CLTS approach in Bomet, we at Dig Deep feel responsible for ensuring that this achievement isn’t a temporary thing, so we continue to support the villages we’ve worked with and the county government to go beyond eliminating open defecation.
 We have follow up meetings to solve problems with the toilets that have been built, give communities help in setting up businesses that improve the toilets they have, and train local people to make more permanent toilets.

 The first toilet a household builds for themselves won’t be the most expensive or luxurious.
 But it will be the first vital step on the sanitation ladder, and we’re committed to making sure we support the people we work with to get to good quality, sustainable sanitation in the future.